 These are the main types of systems used within businesses of all sizes:

 It’s the main actor within each organization that uses it.
-Companies use ERP to store data from many business activities, where you also have the general management of costs, expenses, payments, collections, among other things like production, logistics, etc.
+Companies use ERP to store data from many business activities, where you also have the general management of costs, expenses, payments, collections, spend management, among other things like production, logistics, etc.

 Help Desk Software is a solution that enables you to provide your customers with all types of support through various channels.
 If should include email communication, call center, live chat, possibility to manage social media interactions.
 All gathered under one roof and accessible in one shared inbox.